The Most Comprehensive Geospatial Water Distribution Modeling and Management Solution for ArcGIS™

 InfoWater MSX gives water utilities the vital ability to maintain a relatively constant water temperature in their drinking water distribution systems within a desirable range and help them optimize their overall treatment and distribution processes and improve customer satisfaction.

 Advanced Turbidity Modeling

 InfoWater MSX allows engineers to directly model turbidity generation in their drinking water distribution systems, enabling them to proactively optimize the design and management of their flushing programs.
 It includes the critical capability to perform comprehensive turbidity analysis as part of a water quality simulation, a powerful tool for predicting discoloration events in water networks.
 Discoloration events normally occur as a result of hydraulic disturbances (e.g., transients, pipe breaks, high demands) and generally represent the main cause of customer complaints.
-InfoWater MSX calculates the change of turbidity volume ratio at pipe wall and the change of turbidity in bulk water, as a function of flow shear stress.
+InfoWater MSX calculates the change in turbidity volume ratio at pipe wall and the change in turbidity in bulk water, as a function of flow shear stress.
 Turbidity peaks are then tracked through pipes as discoloration material is released.
 The results of the analysis can be used to design effective flushing strategies aimed at improving water quality in the network and reducing these complaints.